open5gs/open5gs/docs/_docs/platform/02-centos.md

 ### Check the SCTP kernel module
 ---
 Open5GS requires the Linux SCTP kernel module to be loaded in the kernel.
-In the CentOS 8 Vagrant box SCTP is not loaded into the kernel automatically so must be installed as follows:
+In the CentOS Stream 8 Vagrant box SCTP is not loaded into the kernel automatically so must be installed as follows:

 ```bash